jonasrichard/ejson/README.md

 }
 ```

-Let us note that in the attribute definition there is not type specified for side.
+Let us note that in the attribute definition there isn't any type specified for `side` field.
 During the data conversion between Erlang and JSON only numbers and booleans can be converted unambiguously.
-From a JSON string an Erlang string, binary or atom can be extracted.
-So if we are dealing with those data types we need to specify the target type (which is really useful when we are decoding from JSON).
+From a JSON string either an Erlang string, binary or atom can be extracted.
+So if we are dealing with those data types we need to specify the target type in order that when a JSON will be decoded the fields can be decoded to the proper data types.

 ```erlang
 -json({person, {string, name}, {atom, sex}, age, {binary, id}}).